Janice Marchman

 Janice Marchman is an American politician who is a member of the Colorado Senate for the 15th district.
 Elected in November 2022, she assumed office on January 9, 2023.

 Early life and education

 Marchman was born on a United States Air Force base while her father was serving as a pilot.
-She earned a Bachelor of Science degree in industrial and systems engineering from Georgia Tech.
+She earned a Bachelor of Science in industrial and systems engineering from Georgia Tech.

 Career

+Janice Marchman moved to Loveland in 2005 and became involved in local school district committees before being elected to the school board, where she served as vice president.

-Prior to entering politics, Marchman worked as a business consultant and master scheduler.
-She joined the Thompson School District in 2016, where she teaches math and computer classes part-time.
+Before entering politics, Marchman worked as a business consultant and master scheduler.
+She joined the Thompson School District in 2016, teaching math and computer classes part-time.
 She was elected to the Colorado Senate in November 2022, defeating incumbent Republican Rob Woodward.